twiddlingbits/twr-wasm/docs/index.md

    - instructions for source level debugging
    - version of library with debug symbols provided
    - locale, UTF-8, and windows-1252 support
-   - C locale support

 ## Version 2.0.0 Limitations
    - libc++ not built with threads, rtti, exceptions, unicode, or wide char support
    - some standard C library functions are not 100% implemented
    - Designed to work with a browser.
 Not tested with or designed to work with node.js
    - Not all of compile-rt is ported (but most bits you need are)